S.S. Yu (虞兆興): King of Menthol and Camphor

 The three founders of Yung Zeng: S.S.
 Yu (left), Kao Pei-liang (center) and Fang Yexian (right).
 Source: 現代實業家(1935), p 153, p243 and p105

 As profiled in many articles on the Group’s website, Shanghainese industrialists played important roles in the post-War industrial development in Hong Kong, most notably in textiles but also in many other industries.
-One of the less covered industries is menthol and camphor which are used in the production of medicine and cosmetic products where Shao-shing Yu (1901-1980, hereafter refers to as “S.S.
+One of the less covered industries is menthol and camphor which are used in the production of medicine and cosmetic products where Shao-shing Yu (1901-1985, hereafter referred to as “S.S.
 Yu”) and his Yung Zeng Industrial (永盛實業) left their mark.
 A low-profile figure who crossed paths with many famous figures in his long career which started in 1920s Shanghai, S.S.
 Yu had written a book about his life and the development of the camphor and menthol industry in China which was published by Yung Zeng in 1983 but unfortunately, I am not able to obtain a soft or hard copy.
 Below is my attempt to reconstruct his career through snippet views of the book from Google Books and other sources:

 A native of Cixi in Zhejiang province (浙江慈溪), Yu was the son of Yu Yang-fan (虞颺勛), who was the proprietor of Ri Xin Sheng* (日新盛參藥號), a leading Chinese medicine business in Shanghai with branch in Osaka, Japan.
 S.S. went to a school in Shanghai whose headmaster Li Mofei (李墨飛, father in law of Rayson Huang, the first Chinese vice-chancellor of HKU) became the head of Chung Hwa Book Store, one of the leading modern publishing houses in the early 20th century.
 Li recruited S.S. to join Chung Hwa where he worked for 4 years until he quit in 1919 to join his family business.
 His first business venture – Mu Pin Rubber Factory* (務本橡膠廠) – went nowhere.
 One of his partners in his rubber venture was a pharmaceutical entrepreneur by the name of Kao Pei-liang* (高培良, 1894-1967) who proceeded to support him in his next three ventures.
 The proprietor of Ai Hua Pharmaceutical* (愛華製藥社), Kao was a protégé of Huang Chu-chiu (黄楚九, 1871-1931), the Richard Branson-like entrepreneur of old Shanghai whose many ventures included the Great Eastern Dispensary (中法大藥房), one of the earliest and largest Chinese-owned Western drug companies and the famous Great World (大世界) entertainment complex on Nanking Road.